What is the primary role of ATP in the cell? | Channels for Pearson+

 Understand that ATP stands for adenosine triphosphate, which is a molecule used by cells to store and transfer energy.

-Recognize that ATP is not involved in storing genetic information or serving as genetic material for protein synthesis.
-DNA and RNA are responsible for genetic information.
+Recognize that ATP is not involved in providing genetic information; that role is fulfilled by nucleic acids like DNA and RNA.

-Identify that ATP does not function as a catalyst in biochemical reactions.
-Enzymes, which are proteins, typically serve as catalysts.
+Identify that ATP is not a structural component of cell membranes; phospholipids and proteins primarily serve that function.

-Acknowledge that ATP is not a structural component of cell membranes.
-Lipids and proteins primarily make up cell membranes.
+Acknowledge that ATP does not act as a catalyst in biochemical reactions; enzymes are the biological catalysts.

-Conclude that the primary role of ATP is to store and transfer energy for various cellular processes, such as muscle contraction, nerve impulse propagation, and chemical synthesis.
+Conclude that the primary role of ATP in the cell is to store and transfer energy for various cellular processes, such as muscle contraction, nerve impulse propagation, and chemical synthesis.

 Related Videos